YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Adult male patient with a recent hair transplant being considered for anabolic steroid use after surgery.

-Do not start or restart a non-prescribed anabolic steroid cycle in the early healing period after a hair transplant.
+Do not start or restart an anabolic steroid cycle that is not medically prescribed in the early healing period after a hair transplant.
 The grafts need a quiet recovery window, and a new cycle can bring heavy training, sweating, acne, blood pressure changes, poor sleep, and scalp inflammation at exactly the wrong time.

-The longer-term issue is different.
-The transplanted grafts are usually more resistant to androgen-driven hair loss than the native hair on top of the scalp, but that does not make a steroid cycle harmless.
+The issue over time is different.
+The transplanted grafts are usually more resistant to androgen pressure than the native hair on top of the scalp, but that does not make a steroid cycle harmless.
 High androgen exposure can accelerate loss of the native hair around the transplant and make the result harder to judge later.

 In most male pattern hair loss cases, grafts are taken from the donor area because that hair is more resistant to DHT than the hairline, mid scalp, and crown.
 That is the reason transplanted hair can keep growing for many years after surgery.
 It is also why many patients hear the quick answer that steroids will not affect transplanted hair.